Tshepo-Letsoalo/FUTURE_CS_01/README.md

 Status: ✅ Completed

 About the Intern
 BSc in Computer Science student with a 4.0 CGPA.
-Focus on building professional technical portfolios and mastering cybersecurity defense.
+Focused on building professional technical portfolios and mastering cybersecurity defense.
 This fellowship complements a background in Network Security (Huawei ICT Academy) and professional cybersecurity credentials (IBM SkillsBuild and Google).

 Certification & Verification
 Upon successful completion of the fellowship requirements, the following credentials were issued: